7 Best Affordable Pet Insurance Companies of 2026

 Especially if they become ill and need extensive treatment or surgery.

-Since we can’t predict what can happen to our pets, and since veterinary costs are on the rise, no one should have to choose between getting needed treatment for their pet or going into debt.
+Since we can’t predict what can happen to our pets and veterinary costs are rising, no one should choose between getting needed treatment for their pet or going into debt.

-But pet insurance can be exorbitantly high, in some cases over $500.
+But pet insurance can be exorbitantly high, sometimes over $500.

 Still, the purpose of insurance is to convert an unknown expense that can be overwhelming into a more manageable monthly payment.